Alexander von Humboldt: Expedition in Russia, 1829

-In 1811, and again in 1818, projects of Asiatic exploration were proposed to Humboldt, first by Czar Nicholas I's Russian government, and afterwards by the Prussian government; but on each occasion, untoward circumstances interposed.
+In 1811, and again in 1818, projects of Asiatic exploration were proposed to Humboldt, first by Tsar Nicholas I's Russian government, and afterwards by the Prussian government; but on each occasion, untoward circumstances interposed.
 It was not until he had begun his sixtieth year that he resumed his early role of traveler in the interests of science.

-The Russian Foreign Minister, Count Georg von Cancrin, contacted Humboldt about whether a platinum-based currency was possible in Russia and invited him to visit the Ural Mountains.
+The Russian Finance Minister, Count Georg von Cancrin, contacted Humboldt about whether a platinum-based currency was possible in Russia and invited him to visit the Ural Mountains.
 Humboldt was not encouraging about a platinum-based currency, when silver was the standard as a world currency.
 But the invitation to visit the Urals was intriguing, especially since Humboldt had long dreamed of going to Asia.
 He had wanted to travel to India and made considerable efforts to persuade the British East India Company to authorize a trip, but those efforts were fruitless.

 When Russia renewed its earlier invitation to Humboldt, he accepted.
 The Russians sought to entice Humboldt by engaging his enduring interest in mining sites, for comparative scientific purposes for Humboldt, but for the Russians to gain expert knowledge about their resources.
 For Humboldt, the Russian monarch's promise to fund the trip was extremely important, since Humboldt's inherited 100,000 thaler fortune was gone and he lived on the Prussian government pension of 2,500–3,000 thalers as the monarch's chamberlain.
 The Russian government gave an advance of 1200 chervontsev in Berlin and another 20,000 when he arrived in Saint Petersburg.

 Humboldt was eager to travel not just to the Urals, but also across the steppes of Siberia to Russia's border with China.
 Humboldt wrote Cancrin saying that he intended to learn Russian to read mining journals in the language.
 As the details of the expedition were worked out, Humboldt said that he would travel to Russia in his own French coach, with a German servant, as well as Gustav Rose, a professor of chemistry and mineralogy.
 He also invited Christian Gottfried Ehrenberg to join the expedition, to study water micro-organisms in Lake Baikal and the Caspian Sea.
 Humboldt himself was keen to continue his studies of magnetism of mountains and mineral deposits.
 As was usual for his research, he brought scientific instruments to take the most accurate measurements.
 The Russians organized the local arrangements, including lodging, horses, accompanying crew.
 Humboldt's title for the expedition was as an official of the Department of Mines.
 As the expedition neared dangerous areas, he had to travel in a convoy with an escort.